snd/criterion/README.md

-**this is the readme for criterion version `0.4.0` - a work in progress. release candidate `0.4.0-rc.1` is published to npm: the api is stable, the implementation complete, the tests numerous and passing, the documentation (this readme) still needs some love. to see the readme for `0.3.3` [click here](https://github.com/snd/criterion/tree/0808d66443fd72aaece2f3e5134f49d3af0bf72e) ! to see what has changed in `0.4.0` [click here](#changelog).**
+**this is the readme for criterion version `0.4.0` - a work in progress. release candidate `0.4.0-rc.1` is published to npm: the api is stable, the implementation complete, the tests numerous and passing, the documentation in this readme still needs some love. to see the readme for `0.3.3` [click here](https://github.com/snd/criterion/tree/0808d66443fd72aaece2f3e5134f49d3af0bf72e) ! to see what has changed in `0.4.0` [click here](#changelog).**